 - a.
 Pollution affect local weather condition, as in the well the creation of a phenomenon known as "Heat Island" around cities.
 This is caused when heat emissions from many anthropogenic sources add to the warming of the built environment.
-This warming effect that results from this phenomenon could affect, significantly, the comfort and the live ability of the urban people (Samuels, 2004). - b.
-Many gaseous pollutants and fine aerosols reach the upper atmosphere, where they have on the penetration and absorption of sunlight.
-According to modern environmentalists, increasing particulate matter pollution may reduce the amount of sunlight reaching the surface of the earth thereby lowering solar radiation energy at the earth's surface (Makinde, 2000).
+This warming effect that results from this phenomenon could affect, significantly, the comfort and the life ability of the urban people (Samuels, 2004). - b.
+According to modern environmentalists, increasing particulate matter pollution may reduce the amount of sunlight reaching the surface of the earth thereby lowering solar radiation energy at the earth's surface (Makinde, 2000). - c.

-c.
 The distribution and abundance of particulate matters is responsible for local rainfall patterns and hence there is a significance increase in precipitation in and around cities, and is due to air pollution.
 Air pollution causes weather to change on a continental or global basis (Makinde, 2000).